-We believe that campaigning works best when those directly experiencing an issue are the ones to confront it, so we love to train up ambitious campaigners who advocate for their own communities.
+We believe that campaigning works best when those directly experiencing an issue are the ones to decide how to confront it, so we love to train up ambitious campaigners who advocate for their own communities.

 We believe that you can never be too old to campaign and encourage activists of all ages to apply (though you have to be over 18!).

-We make an effort to centre those from marginalised backgrounds across the board at Bootcamp - we want to train up those less likely to get a helping hand elsewhere.
+We make an effort to centre those from marginalised backgrounds across the board at Bootcamp.
+We want to train up those less likely to have access to great training elsewhere.

 I don't live in the UK, Can I come on Bootcamp?

-If you live outside the UK and work for a big organisation (such as Oxfam or Greenpeace) which will pay for your place, then you can apply for Bootcamp.
+If you live outside the UK and work for a big organisation (such as Oxfam or Greenpeace) that will pay for your place and your travel, then you can apply for Bootcamp.